MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-3.5.0/azureps-in-docker.md

 The latest stable image includes:

 - PowerShell version 6.2.4
-- Azure PowerShell Az modules version 3.5.0
+- Azure PowerShell most current Az module

 A full list of available images can be found on our [Docker image][az image] page.